CCCT is four years old—four years full of growth, excitement, ups, downs

 Summer 2020 Canterbury Tales

 Winter 2023 Gladys in Wonderland

 Summer 2023 The Snow White Variety Show

-All productions have been well-received and enthusiastically supported by our volunteers, sponsors and audiences through the gifts of connection and laughter.
+All productions have been well-received and enthusiastically supported by our volunteers, sponsors and audiences!

-CCCT is excitedly looking forward to bringing the life-enhancing and community-building benefits of the performing arts to West Kelowna over the years to come.
+CCCT is excitedly looking forward to bringing the life-enhancing and community-building benefits of the performing arts to West Kelowna for years to come.